 In comparison with the Geno 2.0 test, many companies offer similar services at much higher prices.
 International Biosciences, for instance, has a much higher rate for similar results.
 With their platform, you would have to buy two separate tests for around $420 total, plus $200 for maternal and paternal haplotyping to get a similar understanding of your family origins.

-Best Value for DNA Health and Lifestyle Testing
+Best DNA Test Kit for DNA Health and Lifestyle Testing

 If you are not interested in your genetic ancestry and want to know only about specific genes and traits related to health, fitness, or lifestyle, there are several companies that offer these tests.
 However, many of these tests are not entirely revealing, are too expensive, or are so specific they should only be used by people with a family history of disease.
 In this category, there are many offerings and no one company stands out for providing the best value.
 Below are specific tests which many people may find valuable.